-Non-exempt employees who are called out for work and report outside the regular shift shall be paid for a minimum of two (2) hours at a rate of one and one-half $(1\frac{1}{2})$ times the regular rate of pay, except for holidays, as enumerated in Article 9, which will be paid at two and one-half $(2\frac{1}{2})$ times the regular rate of pay.
+Non-exempt employees who are called out for work and report outside the regular shift shall be paid for a minimum of two (2) hours at a rate of one and one-half (11⁄2) times the regular rate of pay, except for holidays, as enumerated in Article 9, which will be paid at two and one-half $(2\frac{1}{2})$ times the regular rate of pay.
 Each hour after two (2) hours shall also be paid at the applicable overtime rate.
 It is understood that this provision does not apply to overtime work, which is essentially a continuation of the workday.

 Section 7.
 The employee and the employer may agree to an alternative work schedule wherein forty (40) hours may be worked as straight time in other than five (5) days or eight (8) hour days.
 Upon written explanation, either party may, with ten (10) working days notice, terminate the alternate work schedule.
+Bargaining unit members who make a request for an alternative work schedule and are denied by their supervisor, will be provided the reasons for the denial in writing.